 Leica M10 versus Fujifilm X-Pro2

 The Leica M10 (Typ 3656) and the Fujifilm X-Pro2 are two enthusiast cameras that were announced, respectively, in January 2017 and January 2016.
 The M10 is a fixed lens compact, while the X-Pro2 is a rangefinder-style mirrorless.
-The cameras are based on a full frame (M10) and an APS-C sensor.
+The cameras are based on a full frame (M10) and an APS-C (X-Pro2) sensor.
 The Leica has a resolution of 23.8 megapixel, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica M10 and the Fujifilm X-Pro2 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M10 – represents 100 percent across all the size and weight measures).